ivopauly/ivopauly/README.md

 I'm enthusiastic about connecting with professionals who share a passion for innovation and leveraging technology to drive impactful change.
 Reach out to explore potential collaborations or to apply for a position at Code Garden!

 * Link me on [LinkedIn](https://www.linkedin.com/in/ivopauly/)

-- 🚀 AWS & "You build it, you run it" Enthusiast
-- 🌐 Cloud & Software Engineer @ Code Garden
-- 📍 The Netherlands
-- 🇳🇱 Native Dutch
-- 🇬🇧 English C1 (CEFR)